nytimes/covid-19-data/README.md

 On April 24, Massachusetts reported the results of a large number of backlogged tests performed by Quest Diagnostics dating back to April 13, leading to a large one day jump in the number of total cases.

+* Mississippi

+Starting June 18, the Mississippi State Department of Health reports they have been experiencing technical difficulties that have limited their ability to update case and death counts.

 * Texas

 On June 16, Texas reported an additional 1,476 backlogged cases from prison inmates in Anderson and Brazoria counties.